As is ever the case, the DEA Conference program will get to the heart of the issues facing disability employment sector now and into the future.

 2:40 pm – 3:00 pm

-Building Employer Capability for Neuro inclusive Workplaces: Translating Evidence into Practice
+Building Employer Capability for Neuroinclusive Workplaces: Translating Evidence into Practice

 Alex Lazarus-Priestley Chief Change Officer, Amaze